 PKZIP : Java Glossary

-CurrCon neededThe CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires Java 1.1 or later, preferably 1.6.0_11.
-If you can’t see the prices, or if you just want to learn more about CurrCon, click here for help.
+The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires an up-to-date browser and Java version 1.8, preferably 1.8.0_131.
+If you can’t see the prices in your local currency, Troubleshoot.
+Use Firefox for best results.

 PkWare logo PKZIP

-PKZIP can decompress zip, jar, tar, gz, and tar.gz files.
+PKZIP can decompress zip, jar, tar, gz and tar.gz files.

 PKZIP offer a free reader that can decompress any format of zip file, but not compress them.
 This allows you to unzip even files compressed with PKWare proprietary formats.